caykey/Xeno-TwitchBranch/README.md

 Unless you are using JSON with comments, remove the comments shown above.

 From there, you are good to go and start customising this Twitch bot to your liking!

+## Support & Bug Reporting

+If you need any support setting up your custom bot, you may join the [CactiveNetwork discord](https://discord.gg/NeqVuSy) or create an issue on GitHub.